Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning

 The reconstruction loss is computed for the semantic attributes of both source and target categories:

 In conclusion, with the above sub-objectives, our final objective function is formulated as follows:

 where $\lambda_{\rm rec}$ and $\lambda_{\rm ent}$ are hyper-parameters that weigh the importance of the corresponding terms.
-It is worthy noting that our design for domain alignment does not introduce any loss terms, as well as extra hyper-parameters.
-In optimization, the encoder for semantic attributes receives gradients from all the three loss terms, while the metric network receives gradients from the first two terms.
+It is worth noting that our design for distribution shift alignment does not introduce any loss functions, as well as extra hyper-parameters.
+In optimization, the encoder and decoder for semantic attributes receive gradients from all the three loss terms, while the metric network receives gradients from the first two loss terms.